kornperkus/future_loading_overlay/README.md

 );
 ```

-To get a result of future annotate a function with type `<T>` and create a variable that store a result of your future.
+To get a result of future annotate a function with type `<T>` and create a variable for a result of your future.

 ```dart
 final result = await showFutureLoadingOverlay<int>(